 A Brief History of the Kent Singers

 The Kent Singers, founded by Jon Lafleur, first performed in December 1973 before an audience in Kent, CT.
-The group gives concerts in New Milford, Kent, Washington and Bridgewater,
+The group gives concerts in New Milford, Kent, and Washington.

 This amateur group has maintained a high standard of excellence in the performance of the classical choral repertoire.
-Significant performances have included Bach’s St. Matthew Passion conducted by Jon Lafleur in 1992; Vivaldi’s Gloria; the commissioning and first performance of Epitaphos by American composer Gerald Near; and the presentation of Handel’s Messiah with the Fanfare Consort in the manner the work was first performed in 1745; and a concert of music by Connecticut Composers, including a 2002 CD recording on Capstone Records.
+Significant early performances include Bach’s St. Matthew Passion conducted by Jon Lafleur in 1992; Vivaldi’s Gloria; the commissioning and first performance of Epitaphos by American composer Gerald Near; the presentation of Handel’s Messiah with the Fanfare Consort with early instruments; and a concert of music by Connecticut Composers, including a 2002 CD recording on Capstone Records.

 The group continues to evolve and refine its sound, performing works large and small, accompanied and a cappella, exploring the rich tradition of early music, Baroque, Classical, and modern music.

 The group has been professionally directed since its founding.
-Most recently, it was directed for several years by Mark Brooks.
-His direction culminated in the 2012 performance of Vivaldi’s Gloria.
+Most recently, it was directed for several years by Mark Brooks, culminating in the 2012 performance of Vivaldi’s Gloria .
 Matthew Travis, now music director of the Midland Center for the Arts in Bay City, Michigan, directed the Kent Singers from 2013 to 2017.
 In January 2017, the group welcomed a new musical director, Knox Sutterfield, who conducted the Mozart Requiem in June, for the Kent Singers “Summer Great Works” series, at St. John’s Church in New Milford.

-Members come from as far as New Milford and Bridgewater to the south, Woodbury to the east, Sharon to the north, and Pauling, NY, to the west; the majority are residents of Washington, New Milford, Kent, and the immediately surrounding towns.
-We are currently welcoming new members in all four parts for the spring and summer 2016-2017 seasons.
+Members come from as far as New Milford and Southbury to the south, Woodbury to the east, Sharon to the north, and Pawling, NY, to the west; the majority are residents of Washington, New Milford, Kent, and the immediately surrounding towns.
+We are currently welcoming new members in all four parts for the 2017-2018 season.